 Market digitization has revolutionized how businesses compete, campaign, and meet client needs.
 Most businesses have an online presence which allows them to effectively and efficiently access their clients, and attract potential customers to view what they offer, among other things.
 A sitemap plays a critical role in ensuring that your web content is accessible, crawl-able and indexed with search engines.
 By so doing, users can be redirected to the most important and relevant section of your site.

-The most common sitemap is the HTML sitemap, which incorporates all the pages on the website, from the most current to lower-level pages.
-Its coding makes HTML able to structure content making it easy and efficient to go through the content.
+The most common sitemap is the HTML sitemap.
+It incorporates all the pages on the website, from the most current to lower-level pages.
+The coding based strategy makes it easy and efficient for HTML to structure content.